-A FedFS junction is an object stored on a fileserver that redirects file-access clients to other fileservers.
+A FedFS junction is an object stored on a fileserver that redirects file-access clients to other fileserver shares.
 Using junctions, multiple fileserver shares on many fileservers can be joined into a single filename namespace.
-Think of a junction as a symlink that points to the root directory of a share stored on one or more other fileservers.
+Think of a junction as a symlink that points to the root directory of a share stored on another fileserver.